Tai Chi class info

 you to zero in on your reasons for wanting to learn Tai

-Chi, and helps you sort through these.
-This is also the
+Chi, and helps you sort through those.

 Admission is at the sole discretion of 6th Dimension ™.